AmblesideOnline Year 6 Booklist

 Term 3: ch 37 (Zoroaster, Hindu Mythology) to ch 41 (Iona) (Back)

-36. The Iliad and Odyssee: two other options are Tales of Troy by Andrew Lang β α ($amzn) K (the sections titled Ulysses the Sacker of Cities and The Wanderings of Ulysses are retelling The Iliad and The Odyssey) or The Iliad of Homer, by Barbara Leonie Picard ($amzn)
+36. The Iliad and Odyssey: two other options are Tales of Troy by Andrew Lang β α ($amzn) K (the sections titled Ulysses the Sacker of Cities and The Wanderings of Ulysses are retelling The Iliad and The Odyssey) or The Iliad of Homer, by Barbara Leonie Picard ($amzn)

 We have scheduled some worthy retellings of The Iliad, but if you prefer the original, we suggest the translation by Robert Fagles ($amzn) (K) The Iliad is 24 "books"; to use this in Term 3, you will need to schedule two "books" per week, which will add substantially to the term's reading load.
-Adding the original version of The Odyssee will add more on top of that.
+Adding the original version of The Odyssey will add more on top of that.
 (Back)

 38. Free Reading books are books that no child should miss, but rather than overloading school time, these can be read during free time.
 No narrations need be required from these books.
 Advisory member Wendi C. suggests, "How you handle these is up to you..." (more) Parents should also explain to students that historical fiction, while often well-researched, is still fiction, and contains the author's ideas of how things might have happened.
 Books with asterisks pertain to that term's historical studies.
 (Back)